kokoko3k/koko-aio-slang/docs.md

         The amount of reflections
     Reflections sharpness
         Modulates from totally blurred to totally sharp reflection appearance.
-    Specularity strength
+    Reflections roughness
+        The amount of material roughness in reflection area Diffusion strength
+        Mix an amount of high blurred reflection to simulate light diffusion Specularity strength
         The amount of specular reflection
-    Reflections roughness
-        The amount of material roughness in reflection area
+    Darken corners
+        How much the bezel corners should be darkened

 **Backgound image:**
     Draws an image on screen picked from the "textures" shader subdirectory,
     named: background.png<br>